dominant-strategies/hardhat-example/README.md

     * `@nomiclabs/hardhat-waffle`
     * `dotenv`

-## Prerequisites
+### Prerequisites

 * An instance of a Quai Network Full Node and Manager

-### Executing program
+### Using Hardhat

 Hardhat has a number of useful CLI commands.
 Try running some of the following tasks:

 ```shell
 npx hardhat accounts